twoerner/frosted-manifest/README.md

 $ repo sync
 ```

+While performing the 'repo sync' you can safely ignore any messages that look
+something like:
+> curl: (22) The requested URL returned error: 404 Not Found
+> Server does not provide clone.bundle; ignoring.

+'repo' tries to find "clone bundles" on the server (which reduce download
+time).
+If it doesn't find any, it reports this to the user, but it's not
+fatal; clone bundles are not required for downloading, it will simply fall
+back to using a plain 'git clone'.

 A successful initialization will end with a message stating that 'repo' is
 initialized in your working directory.
 Note that, at this point, your working
 directory will only contain one hidden directory '.repo'.
 In order to pull the